ben-tiki/carbon-credit/README.md

 # How to use
 * Load the file in your browser
 * Press "h" key to hide/unhide the renewable energy source

-# Conclusions
-* The simulation shows that by investing in renewable energy sources, we can reduce the amount of carbon emissions in the atmosphere